johan--/ruby_tutorial_projects/sample_app/README.md

 ## Possible improvements

 ### Chapter 7:
-* Verify that the code in Listing 7.31 allows the gravatar_for helper defined in Section 7.1.4 to take an optional size parameter, allowing code like gravatar_for user, size: 50 in the view.
-(We’ll put this improved helper to use in Section 9.3.1.)
 * Write a test for the error messages implemented in Listing 7.18.
 How detailed you want to make your tests is up to you; a suggested template appears in Listing 7.32.